skamithi/cumulus-linux-ansible-modules/README.md

 ###Development

 All dev work should be done in devel branch.
-When module is stable, merge to master and add a copy of it in the ``library`` directory After development is completed, merge devel branch back into master and run ``./create_final_module.py`` to generate the module without the ``.py`` extension.
+When module is stable, merge to master branch.

 ###Testing
 All modules created have associated nose test cases.
-Test cases can be find in ``test`` directory To run the tests run ``nosetests`` in the git root directory.
+Test cases can be found in ``tests`` directory.
+To run the tests run ``runtests.py`` in the git root directory.

+#### Required Packages For Tests To Run

+????

 ###Using these modules